youndon/Flares/src/main/kotlin/Books/DataStructures/2_Complexity.md

 ## Key points
 - **Time complexity** is a measure of the time required to run an algorithm as the input size increases.
 - **Space complexity** is a measure of the resources required for the algorithm to manipulate the input data.
-- **Big O** notation is used to represent the general form of time and space complexity.
+- **Big O** notation is used to represent the FP.general form of time and space complexity.
 - Time and space complexity are high-level measures of scalability.
 They don’t measure the actual speed of the algorithm itself.
 - For small data sets, time complexity is usually irrelevant.
 A quasilinear algorithm can be slower than a linear algorithm.